 Dr. Amanda Olson, certified pelvic floor rehabilitation therapist, discusses breathing and the role it plays in the pelvic floor.
-Breathing plays a major role in managing pelvic pain issues caused by involutary clenching of the pelvic floor, stress, endometriosis, vaginismus, vulvodynia, and vestibulodynia, residual pain from radiation therapy due to being treated for cancer, or any type of surgery involving the pelvis.
+Breathing plays a major role in managing pelvic pain issues caused by involuntary clenching or tightening of the pelvic floor, stress, residual pain from radiation therapy due to being treated for cancer, or any type of surgery involving the pelvis.
 This is due to the tendency for anyone suffering from these conditions to breathe high in the chest in an attempt to avoid putting pressure on the abdomen and pelvic floor.

 Pelvic Wands